vdaas/vald/docs/user/get-started.md

     ```bash
     kubectl get pods

-    # If deployment is successed you can see such as infomation.
+    # If the deployment is successful, you can check the following infomation.
     NAME                                       READY   STATUS    RESTARTS   AGE
     scylla-0                                   1/1     Running   0          13m
     scylla-1                                   1/1     Running   0          12m